Herbert Smith Freehills

 The HSF team which worked on the Silverton Wind Farm was led by partners Kris Percy and Toby Anderson.
 They were supported by solicitors Amelie Fillion, Richard Burgess and Elise Bulla on procurement aspects, senior associate Nicholas Lazarou on land and partner Peter Briggs, special counsel Kristie Richards and senior associate Darren Bick on planning.

-team that worked on the Silverton Wind Farm matter was led by partners Kate Axup and Michael Ryan who were assisted by partners Anna Collyer and Marc Kemp; senior associates Lisa Zhou, Melinda Inserra and Oliver Hobbs; and lawyers Danielle Jones, Luisa Colosimo, Eve Lonie and Patrick Boyle.
+The Allens team that worked on the Silverton Wind Farm matter was led by partners Kate Axup and Michael Ryan who were assisted by partners Anna Collyer and Marc Kemp; senior associates Lisa Zhou, Melinda Inserra and Oliver Hobbs; and lawyers Danielle Jones, Luisa Colosimo, Eve Lonie and Patrick Boyle.

 The HSF team which worked on the new Portland Smelter Joint Venture energy supply agreement was led by partner Gerard Pike who was supported by executive counsel Peter Davis and senior associates Miles Wadley and Brodie Same.